vatsalmpatel/PyTest-Code-Testing/README.md

 This repository contains a test suite for validating complex YAML configuration files used in a web application.
 The test suite is implemented using `pytest` and tests various aspects of the configuration, including server settings, database connections, microservices, logging, authentication, and more.

+## Note

+- The sample YAML files were generated using ChatGPT
+- **This project follows TDD (Test-Driven Development) Paradigm of Software Engineering, which means that we write tests first, and then write small, inceremental pieces of code (in this case YAML config files) that will pass these tests, leading to robust tested code (in our case YAML configuration files), which is ready at all times to be deployed into production.
+We have to make sure that the tests are written first, and then your code, not the other way round.
+Th ewhole point of TDD is to write tests first, and then code, which ensures that your code is robust and free of any bugs.**

 ## Project Structure

 **`